History of Government House

 When British Columbia entered Confederation in 1871 Cary Castle became Government House, the official office and residence of the Lieutenant Governor of the Province of British Columbia.
 In May 1899, Cary Castle was destroyed by fire.
 Renowned architects Francis Rattenbury and Samuel Maclure were hired to design a new house on the same site.

 The Rattenbury/Maclure-designed Government House officially opened in 1903.
-In 1909, a stone porte cochère was added at the request of Lieutenant Governor James Dunsmuir.
 The House served British Columbia for 54 years until April 15, 1957, when it succumbed to fire.
 The only thing left standing was the porte cochère.
 Construction on the new Government House began in December 1957 and closely matched the design of the previous building.
 The current Government House officially opened on May 19, 1959.